Fraunhofer-IMS/AIfES_for_Arduino/README.md

 AIfES was developed by the Fraunhofer Institute for Microelectronic Circuits and Systems IMS.
 Additional information can be found at <www.aifes.ai>

-The Fraunhofer IMS with AIfES and Arduino intend to enter a partnership.
+The Fraunhofer IMS with AIfES and Arduino preapare to enter a partnership.

 ## Dual License
 ### For Maker and Open-Source-Projects (GNU GPLv3):